DS4PS/ds4ps.github.io/careers.md

 ## Data Science Careers in the Public & Nonprofit Sector

-This page includes some examples of career paths and professional opportunities that apply data science tools to public and nonprofit sector work.
+This page includes some examples of career paths and professional opportunities at the intersection of data science, public policy, and nonprofit sector work.
+It is not meant to be an active list of the most current opportunities, but rather provide some examples of how to marry your interests in technology, analytics, and public service for a meaningful career.

 <br>